 Vinyl Plank Flooring

-Vinyl planks are a bit durable.
-This is because vinyl planks often have thick wear layers.
-Since the plank is sturdy, it can be coated with multiple layers of urethane compounds to serve as the wear layer.
-For instance, luxury vinyl planks can have a wear layer thickness of up to 40 mils which makes the flooring very durable.
+Vinyl planks have a thick wear layer that makes the floor durable.
+Since the planks are sturdy, they can be coated with multiple coats of urethane compounds to serve as the wear layer.
+For instance, luxury vinyl planks can have a wear layer thickness of up to 40 mils, making the flooring durable.

 Sheet Vinyl Flooring

-Plank vinyl is more durable than sheet vinyl because vinyl planks have a thicker frame and wear layer.
+Vinyl planks are more durable than vinyl sheets because they have thicker frames and wear layers.

 Strength and Support